Are You With Us? Become a member

 Complaint Form

-Membership and Life Membership Committee – Bola Ojo, Chair
+Membership and Life Membership Committee – Cindy Sanders-Moore, Chair

 The Membership Committee works throughout the year to maintain and increase the membership of the Charles County Branch.
 It is also responsible for planning and organizing the annual membership campaign; as well as on a continuous basis soliciting new members and securing renewals.

-Political Action – Joseph Sampson and Andrea Wiley Chairs
+Political Action – Joseph Sampson and Jada Ward Chairs

 The function of the Political Action Committee is to: (1) seek to increase registration and voting; (2) work for the enactment of municipal, state, and federal legislation designed to improve the educational, political, and economic status of minority groups; (3) seek the repeal of racially discriminatory legislation; (4) work to secure equal enforcement of the law and; (5) keep the National Office and the conference informed of all proposed legislation which affects minority groups.
 The Political Action Committee shall be non-partisan and shall not endorse candidates for public office.

-Religious Affairs - Tia Cunningham and Dr. Aaron Jones
+Religious Affairs - Tia Cunningham and Theodora "Teddy" Carr

 The Religious Affairs Committee shall include ministerial and lay religious leaders who are members of the Unit.
 It shall: (1) promote an educational program designed to give moral and ethical interpretation to the civil rights struggle; (2) interpret the work of the Association to organized religious groups of all faiths; (3) enlist the support of such organized religious groups for membership, fundraising, and the struggle for equality and full civil rights; and (4) provide resourceassistance for religious education and social action activities, associated with the improvement of race relations.

-Copyright © 2023 Charles County NAACP - All Rights Reserved.
+Copyright © 2024 Charles County NAACP.
+All rights reserved.

 • Membership